tatianaacostag/DevelopersDoc_site/content/en/docs/Services/Promotions.md

 linkTitle: "Installments and Promotions - Argentina and Mexico"
 date: 2021-03-26T14:02:05-05:00
 description: >
     Promotions feature lets you consult the valid promotions, along with their associate costs, characteristics, and further relevant information available for your customers.
-Promotions API applies only to Argentina and Mexico (MSI - Meses Sin Intereses).
+Promotions API applies only to Argentina and Mexico.
 weight: 50
-aliases: [/docs/services/services/]
 ---

 ## What are Installments and Promotions